Saturday, October 18, 2013

 The list is endless.
 There is English, Continental, Norwegian, Peruvian, German, Russian and Irish Cottage, to name a few.
 Some of these techniques have aliases.
 For instance English is also known as throwing and Continental is can be referred to as "picking".
 Irish Cottage is sometimes called "lever" or "flicking".

-There are hundreds of YouTube videos which demonstrate each one of these aforementioned ways of knitting.
+YouTube videos which demonstrate each one of these aforementioned ways of knitting.

 Trust me, I think I have watched them all.